 Nextdoor.com: A local neighborhood networking app that allows you to buy and sell items from others in your area.

 Freecycle: A nonprofit-run site that allows you to post basically anything you want to give away (for free) to someone in your local community.

-Local organizations in Brooklyn/NYCThere are many local reputable spots for donating your gently used home goods around Brooklyn and the five boroughs.
-I personally donate to (and buy from, on occasion too!)
-Big Reuse, Housing Works & Out of the Closet.
+Local Organizations in Brooklyn/NYCThere are many local reputable spots for donating your gently used home goods around Brooklyn and the five boroughs.
+We donate to (and periodically buy from) Big Reuse, Housing Works & Out of the Closet.
 Depending on the size of your donation, they may be able to pick up from you.

 Big Reuse: An environmental nonprofit operating several green initiatives in the city, from salvaging usable construction materials from demolition and remodel projects to food scrap composting on behalf of the City.
 Operates a large second hand Reuse warehouse/store based in Gowanus, Brooklyn where they will gladly accept your vintage china, and turn it into job training opportunities and fuel for their green initiatives.